biocypher/biochatter-paper/manuscript.md

 The framework is designed to be modular, meaning that any of its components can be exchanged with other implementations (Figure @fig:overview).
 Functionalities include:

-- **basic question answering** with LLMs hosted by providers (such as OpenAI) as well as locally deployed open-source models
+- **basic question-answering** with LLMs hosted by providers (such as OpenAI) as well as locally deployed open-source models

 - **reproducible prompt engineering** to guide the LLM towards a specific task or behaviour